urre/add-device-frames/readme.md

 ## Usage

+### Grab screenshots

 Grab a screenshot with iOS Simulator and drag/copy the image to the same folder as the script.
+The script will work for as many screenshots as you have in this folder.

 ![Grab a screenshot with iOS Simulator](readme-example.jpg)

+### Run the script

 Create a transparent PNG